onexi/reaction-timer-azusa-i/README.txt

       if "Stop" button is clicked when it is still gray
    e.
 Finally, after the reaction time has been calculated, the form is submitted to
       the server using form.submit()

 2. Server handles form submission using app.post('/input', function(req, res){
    a.
 Name and reaction time are added to array "users" stored on server
    b.
 Once appending is done, it redirects back to the root URL

 3. Root URL reloads with appended name and reaction time
    a.
-Using array "users", the fastest reaction time is stored in another array "topUsers"
+Using array "users", the fastest reaction time is calculated and stored in
-      which is also on the server
+      another array "topUsers", which will also be on the server
    b.
 The web page is again served with the form, but this time displaying the fastest
       reaction time and the history of reaction times